PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 free) version.
 PyCharm provides code completion, code formatting, syntax highlighting, runtime error checking, project navigation, debugging, and a slick interface.
-PyCharm integrates with several source control libraries, unit testing frameworks, databases, and the [PyPy](http://packages.pypy.org/) package management library.
+PyCharm integrates with several source control libraries, unit testing frameworks, databases, virtul environments and the [PyPy](http://packages.pypy.org/) package management library.
 PyCharm also integrates with the scientific libraries we've discussed in this article and supports the IPython magic commands.
 PyCharm is every bit as sophisticated as the MATLAB IDE, and even more so.

-If you happen to use Visual Studio already, you can stay with that editor as it supports Python.
-And if you're more of a command-line person, have a look at [*IPython*](http://ipython.org/), which is a Python prompt with auto-completion, history and shell capabilities.
+If you happen to use Visual Studio, you can stay with that editor as it supports Python.
+And if you're more of a command-line person, have a look at [IPython](http://ipython.org/), which is a Python prompt with auto-completion, history and shell capabilities.

 Lastly, we mentioned earlier that an IDE called *Spyder* is available, and it